kevinold/serverless-vs-sam/notes.md

 };
 ```

-failed with internal server error, but no log in lambda cloudwatch
+failed with internal server error, but no log in lambda cloudwatch. fixed by JSON stringfy data for body.

+## SAM
+sam auto generate roles for each function
+sam can use !ref !sub in cloudformation
+sam deploy file name is uuid while sls has data time stamp
+sam one lambda one source file while sls default use one source file for multi lambdas, but can be config to sam way.
+sam during deploy, no outputs, just `Waiting for stack create/update to complete`
+sam create log auto, not in cloudformation.